 Once a location has been attended to the model continues to attend to that location until stopped, and if the visual scene changes the module will automatically update the chunk in the visual buffer to reflect any changes which occurred at that location.
 The where system will be busy while it reencodes the new object (or lack of one) at the currently attended location.
 This behavior is sometimes undesirable because visual attention cannot be shifted to a new location while it is busy re-encoding a change at the current location which may make a response to new stimuli slower than desired.
-If this is a problem, it is possible for the model to stop attending to a location after it has processed the visual chunk.
+If this creates a problem for modeling a task, it is possible to have the vision module stop attending to a location after it has processed the visual chunk.
 A clear request to the visual buffer can be used to make the vision module stop attending to the visual scene, and then it will no longer re-encode items until a new attention shift is performed.